sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     Running the container interactively would be:

     ```sh
-    docker run -it --rm --entrypoint /bin/bash own_script
+    docker run -it --rm --entrypoint /bin/bash daterange
     ```

-    Which should result in a termina looking something like this:
+    Which should result in a terminal looking something like this:

     ```
     root@9a27da455fb1:/opt#
     ```

     Meaning that indeed the default directory has changed to `/opt`

+    Pushing it to dockerhub:

+    ```sh
+    docker tag daterage [USER NAME]/daterange:v1
+    docker push [USER NAME]/daterange:v1
+    ```

 ### Get information on your image with `docker inspect`